ThinkDataEd/curriculum/docs/unit1/lesson6.md

     src="https://www.youtube.com/embed/I0vYwqkoktM" allowfullscreen>
     </iframe><br><a href="https://www.youtube.com/embed/I0vYwqkoktM">https://www.youtube.com/embed/I0vYwqkoktM</a></div>

-    **Note:** If the video is unavailable, search for “"Jamie Oliver's Food Revolution What's In a Sundae".
+    **Note:** If the video is unavailable, search for "Jamie Oliver's Food Revolution What's In a Sundae".
 The video should be 5-6 minutes in length.

 2. Nutrition Facts labels or pictures (collected previously by students)